cmxgloria/Small-Projects/createdFunctions.md

   return result;
 };
 ```

 ```
-var transmogrifier = function(num1, num2, num3) {
+//product of the first two numbers, raised to the power of the third number var transmogrifier = function(num1, num2, num3) {
   return Math.pow(num1 * num2, num3);
 };
 console.log(transmogrifier());
 //if pass 5,3,2,output 225
 ```

 ```
+//a string with the order of the words reversed

 function wordReverse(string) {
   var result = string.split(" ");
   return result.reverse().join(" ");